Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

  * openssl.cafile = PATH_TO_YOUR_CERTIFICATE/cacert.pem

 ## explanation

-This application has been realized to get a sample front app with sf3+ & vuejs but it also show basic controllers with what most developpers do : basic controller, controller with twig, http call to external API, logging, ...
+This application has been realized to get a sample front app with sf3+ & vuejs but it also show basic controllers with what most developpers do : basic controller, controller with twig, http call to external API, logging, API...
 We will try to not use front manipulation outside of VueJS (the sample with twig are really basic and won't use form per example)
-Here is how it has been created
+Here is how it has been created:

 * composer create-project symfony/skeleton sf-flex-encore-vuejs
 * cd sf-flex-encore-vuejs